mianusmankhalid/AppiumTestsWithRobotFramework/README.md

 ## Running the tests

-you can write down your tests in .robot file and can run tests locally via following command
+you can write down your tests in .robot file and can run tests locally via

 ```
 pybot MovieAppTest.robot
 ```

-for travis you can change testing file name under script tag
+for travis you can change testing file name under script tag in .travis.yml file

 ### Things involve in this project :